AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/preliminaries.md

 ### 3.2.
 Programming the ESP8285 NodeMCU

+​	Before programming the NodeMcu, you must first install the ESP board and library [following this guide](https://github.com/esp8266/Arduino/blob/master/doc/installing.rst).
+Once you are ready, plug your NodeMCU on some USB port and follow the next steps:

+- Click on the "Tools" menu, select "Board" and then check "Generic ESP8285 Module".
+If you are using any other ESP module, you will have to check that particular board (and some of the next options may not be available).
+- Under the "File" menu, select "Examples" > "ESP8266" > "Blink".
+The blinking LED example should open.
+Click on "Tools" > "Builtin Led" > "2" and connect an LED between GPIO 2 and GND.
+- Click on "Tools" > "Reset method" > "nodemcu".
+- Click on "Tools" > "Flash Size" > "1M (64K SPIFFS)".
+- Select the USB port your NodeMCU is connected to under "Tools" > "Port".
+- Finally, compile and upload your code to the NodeMCU by clicking "Sketch" > "Upload" or the upload arrow button on the IDE button bar.
+The LED you previously connected should start blinking.

 ### 3.3.
 Using MQTT on the NodeMCU

 ## 4. Communicating the Zumo and NodeMCU